Conquer-Space/Conquer-Space/README.md

 ======
 Conquer Space is a grand strategy game set in the near future, with realistic orbital mechanics, and an emphasis on economics and politics.

+We will simulate near future technologies, economies, and politics with a high degree of detail.

 Discord: https://discord.gg/h5r77Sa

+The project is still in intensive development.

 ### Compiling
 Get the repo with `git clone --depth 1 --recursive --shallow-submodules https://github.com/Conquer-Space/Conquer-Space`